cloudquery/cloudquery/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [CloudQuery Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-To report inappropriate behavior in violation of the code, please start by reaching out to us on our [Discord channel](https://cloudquery.io/discord).
+To report inappropriate behavior in violation of the code, please start by reaching out to us on our [Community](https://community.cloudquery.io).

 ## I don't want to read this whole thing, I just have a question

 > **Note:** Please don't file an issue to ask a question.
-You'll get faster results by reaching out to the community on our [Discord channel](https://cloudquery.io/discord)
+You'll get faster results by reaching out to the [community](https://community.cloudquery.io)

 ## What To Know Before Getting Started